RayahM/Ga-mmon/README.md

 # README #

-11035527 - David Lomas - Project
+ GA-mmon

-* Java project to generate intelligent backgammon players implementing a genetic algorithm and then test them.
+ Java project to generate intelligent backgammon players implementing a genetic algorithm and then test them.
-* Prototype 6

 ### How do I get set up? ###